Raffaello/bros/README.md

 - to run using `qemu`: `qemu-system-i386 -fda br-dos.img` or similar.
 - to run with  `bochs`: `bochs -q -f bochs.rs` or similar.
-- to run with `bochs` debbugger: `bochs-debugger -q -f bochs.rs` or similar
+- to run with `bochs` debugger: `bochs-debugger -q -f bochs.rs` or similar

 To debug can be used `gdb`: `target remote localhost:1234`